-2600 Ralston Avenue Hillsborough, CA 94010 (650) 342-6331 Office Website
+2600 Ralston Avenue Hillsborough, CA 94010 (650) 342-6331 Office

-STUDENT HANDBOOK 2023-2024
+STUDENT HANDBOOK 2024-2025

-Welcome, Crocker Students, and Families,
+Welcome, Crocker Students and Families,

 The Crocker Staff is looking forward to an exciting new school year, and we hope you are too.
-Whether you are a returning 7th or 8th grader or brand new to 6th, 7th, or 8th grade, we want you to have a fantastic year.
+Whether you are a returning 7th or 8th grader or brand new to 6th, 7th, or 8th grade, we want you to have an AMAZING year.
 We have updated the Student Handbook with clear information and expectations.
-This year's continuing goals are for you to Be Here, Be You, and Belong!
+This year's continued motto is for you to Be Here, Be You, and Belong!

 Take time to read and discuss the handbook with your family.
 Please sign the signature page (p.
-22) and return it to your first-period teacher.
-Keep the planner and handbook close at hand, so you can refer to them when needed.
+26) and return it to your first-period teacher.
+Keep the planner and handbook close at hand, so you can reference them when needed.
 Please remember to bring your planner with you each day.
 The Crocker Handbook is also posted on the Crocker website.